How to Create a Nested Formula in Excel (3 Easy Examples)

 As a result, you can see the complete Grade column.

-Read More: How to Create a Custom Formula in Excel (A Step-by-Step Guideline)
+Read More: How to Use Nested IF Function in Excel

 2. Use of IF, AVERAGE, and MAX Functions